Consumer groups worry U.S.-EU trade pact will weaken health, privacy regulations

 The Transatlantic Consumer Dialogue, which includes consumer groups on both sides of Atlantic, also has urged the two sides to tread carefully in talks on financial services, an area that EU member Britain is especially keen to pursue to bolster the position of London as a major world financial Centre.

-"It is essential that consumer protection measures, many of which are still under development in response to the collapse and rescue of major portions of the banking system, should not be pre-empted by this agreement," the group said in a brief filed ahead of the hearing.
+"It is essential that consumer protection measures, many of which are still under development in response to the collapse and rescue of major portions of the banking system, should not be pre-empted by this agreement," the group said in a brief.

-That argument appears to be carrying the day, despite a push from U.S. financial services companies to be in the talks.

-"We are concerned that U.S. authorities appear reluctant to embrace the regulatory cooperation elements of the TTIP for financial services, despite the fact that they will likely be extended to virtually every other sector of the economy," Ken Bentsen, president of the Securities Industry and Financial Markets Association, told the panel.

-Meanwhile, other groups hoped to use the hearing to push their special concerns onto the U.S.-EU negotiating agenda.
+Meanwhile, other groups hope to use the hearing to push their special concerns onto the U.S.-EU negotiating agenda.

 Oceana, an international ocean conservation group, wants the two sides to limit subsidies that promote overfishing and reduce illegal, unreported and unregulated fishing around the globe.